The Essential Guide to E-Commerce Integration

 - Outbound warehouse receiving advice.

-- Other touch points based on customizations and preferences.
+- Other touchpoints are based on customizations and preferences.

 Best Practices for E-Commerce Integration